IroAlexis/lunionplay/README.md

 ## Configuration
-Lunion Play comes with a config file which can be used to set configuration options `$HOME/.config/lunionplay/config.ini`.
+LunionPlay comes with a config file which can be used to set configuration options `$HOME/.config/lunionplay/config.ini`.

 ## How to use